 Bottle & Box

 There is a charm in Hermes bottles that is not found anywhere else.
 Each perfume has its own variation on the same theme, being the color or the glass type.

-Hermes Concentre D’Orange Verte comes in a tall and somewhat slim dark green frosted glass bottle with a black cap that looks it would fit a gentleman from 1930′ and 1940′.
+Hermes Concentre D’Orange Verte comes in a tall and somewhat slim dark green frosted glass bottle with a black cap that looks like it would fit a gentleman from the 1930′ and 1940′.

 Details like the “cologne” and “Hermes” logo can be found on the upper part of the bottle, while the name of the fragrance is printed on the lower part.

 This review is based on the tester bottle of Concentre D’Orange Verte thus, I don’t own the respective box, but since I owned Equipage, and from looking at the pictures online, I can safely say that Hermes produces the best perfume boxes out there.

 I won’t keep this secret from you any longer.
 This Eau de Toilette is the best green orange-based perfume on the market, and it’s not that expensive.

 There is no need to pay 200$ or up to 400$ to get this experience of natural-smelling oranges.
 You have my blessing to sample this scent.